This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 REFERENCE:

 This turquoise bead choker necklace has molded glass leaves with diamanté accents wired onto a brass-colored link base.
 The construction adds flexibility to this fun 1950s piece, which beautifully conforms to the shape of the neck.
 This choker closes with an adjustable hook-and-tail clasp, with beads on the end of the tail to add an extra touch of glamour.
-For even more of this fabulous color, add the matching earrings and/or bracelets – scroll down to see them.
+For even more of this fabulous color, add the matching earrings and/or bracelet – scroll down to see them.

 [{"variant_id":"44746226368788" , "metafield_value":""}]